MicrosoftDocs/appcenter-docs/docs/sdk/crashes/uwp.md

 ```

 > [!IMPORTANT]
-> None of the other API calls provided by the `Crashes` class are supported on UWP, they work only for Xamarin.
-UWP only supports starting Crashes with `AppCenter.Start`.
+> UWP only supports starting Crashes with `AppCenter.Start` and none of the other API calls provided by the `Crashes` class are supported on UWP, They only work for Xamarin.iOS, Xamarin.Android and Xamarin.Forms apps deployed to iOS and Android.